Vokerlee/cmm-lang-compiler/README.md

 # CMM Compiler

+**Almost the whole codebase of the project was written in the 2st semester (1st year) of study at MIPT.**

 CMM Compiler is an advanced version of CMM language pack with translation program-code directly to executable file `.exe`.

 ## CMM Syntax